peteraritchie/peteraritchie.github.io/input/posts/2024-05-22-dealing-with-primitive-obsession-with-entity-framework-core.md

 categories: ['DDD', 'Code Smells', 'Entity Framework', 'Domain-Driven Design']
 comments: true
 excerpt: Primitive Obsession is when intrinsic types are used to represent values in a domain that may be better served by a Value Object.
 This post shows how you can deal with addressing Primitive Obsession while still persisting data via Entity Framework Core.
-tags: ['May 2024', 'DDD', 'Code Smells', 'Domain-Driven Design', 'Entity Framework']
+tags: ['.NET', 'DDD', 'Code Smells', 'Domain-Driven Design', 'Entity Framework']
 ---
 ![obsessed only with creating with primitive shapes](../assets/obsessed-with-primitive-shapes.png)